Punktum-dk/epp-service-specification/README.md

 ```

 <a name="delayed-update-host-response-from-request-to-new-administrator"></a>
-### Delayed update host response, from request to new administrator
+### Delayed update host response from request to new administrator

 If the creation of the host has resulting in a delayed operation, pending the designated nameserver administrator, the below example shows what a poll message for the final state of the operation looks like.